Skip to main content Skip to footer

 Takacs Quartet holds their instruments outside

-Beloved by audiences worldwide, the GRAMMY® Award winning Takács Quartet returns to BroadStage with a captivating program blending classical masterpieces with a bold new work, proudly co-commissioned by BroadStage.
+Beloved by audiences worldwide, the GRAMMY® Award winning Takács Quartet returns to BroadStage with a captivating program of classical masterpieces and a bold new work proudly co-commissioned by BroadStage.
 Now entering their 50th anniversary season, Takács Quartet sets the standard for excellence in chamber music, and has been described by The New York Times as “one of the world’s greatest string quartets.”
 Experience the artistry of a quartet that has shaped the landscape of classical music for half a century.

 Program